torvalds/linux/Documentation/input/event-codes.rst

 input event encompassing a type, code, and value.

 The input protocol is a stateful protocol.
 Events are emitted only when values of event codes have changed.
-However, the state is maintained within the Linux input subsystem; drivers do not need to maintain the state and may attempt to emit unchanged values without harm.
+However, the state is maintained within the GNU/Linux input subsystem; drivers do not need to maintain the state and may attempt to emit unchanged values without harm.
 Userspace may obtain the current state of event code values using the EVIOCG* ioctls defined in linux/input.h.
 The event